d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 * Slope

-* Line of Regression
+* Least-squares line of regression

-* Coefficient of determination
+* Coefficient of determination (R-squared)

 To review these concepts see Chapter 3 in the textbook.